Allain18/pol/README.md

 Command line calculator with reverse polish notation

 ## List of commands
-__"+"__: Take 2 number from the stack, add them and put the result in the stack
+__"+"__: Take 2 numbers from the stack, add them and put the result in the stack

-__"-"__: Take 2 number from the stack, substracte them and put the result in the stack
+__"-"__: Take 2 numbers from the stack, substracte them and put the result in the stack

-__"*"__: Take 2 number from the stack, mul them and put the result in the stack
+__"*"__: Take 2 numbers from the stack, mul them and put the result in the stack

-__"/"__: Take 2 number from the stack, divise them and put the result in the stack
+__"/"__: Take 2 numbers from the stack, divise them and put the result in the stack

-__"**"__: Take 2 number from the stack, apply power and put the result in the stack
+__"**"__: Take 2 numbers from the stack, apply power and put the result in the stack

-__"and"__: Take 2 number from the stack, apply a bitwise "and" and put the result in the stack
+__"and"__: Take 2 numbers from the stack, apply a bitwise "and" and put the result in the stack

-__"or"__: Take 2 number from the stack, apply a bitwise "or" and put the result in the stack
+__"or"__: Take 2 numbers from the stack, apply a bitwise "or" and put the result in the stack

-__"xor"__: Take 2 number from the stack, apply a bitwise "xor" and put the result in the stack
+__"xor"__: Take 2 numbers from the stack, apply a bitwise "xor" and put the result in the stack

+__"<<"__: Take 2 numbers from the stack, apply a left shift and put the result in the stack

+__">>"__: Take 2 numbers from the stack, apply a right shift and put the result in the stack

 __"abs"__: Make absolute the last value of the stack